Writing Courses at the University of Toronto

 Much of the writing you will do at the University of Toronto has been carefully integrated into courses that focus on disciplinary knowledge rather than on the process of writing.
 But the University of Toronto also provides a wide range of writing courses, both credit and non-credit, designed specifically to help you develop your writing skills.

-• The English department on the St. George campus offers two courses on composition.
-ENG100H1 (Effective Writing) provides practical tools for writing in university and beyond.
-JEI206H1 (Writing English Essays) teaches students who already write effectively how to write clear, compelling, research-informed English essays.
+• The English department on the St. George campus offers courses on both essay writing and creative writing in addition to courses on literature.
 For more information, see the Arts and Science calendar entry under English.

-• Victoria College’s minor in Creative Expression and Society has two components: (1) workshop-style courses allowing students to develop skills in creative expression and communication, and (2) courses encouraging students to analyze the relationship between creative arts and society.
+• Victoria College’s minor in Creativity and Society has two components: (1) workshop-style courses allowing students to develop skills in creative expression and communication, and (2) courses encouraging students to analyze the relationship between creative arts and society.

 • U of T at Mississauga offers a minor and major program in Professional Writing and Communication.
 The program aims to cultivate flexible, reflective writers/editors in small, interactive classes.
 It encourages students to develop writing portfolios and to publish work they produce in their courses.